Nurse Practitioner Salaries by State

 Methodology

-Cost-of-living data is collected from the U.S Bureau of Economic Analysis Real Personal Income for states and metropolitan areas, released on December 14, 2021.
-Nurse practitioner salary adjusted for cost of living is calculated by multiplying each state’s RN salary by its regional price parity (RPP).
+Cost-of-living data is collected from the U.S Bureau of Economic Analysis Real Personal Income for states and metropolitan areas, released on December 14, 2023.
+Nurse practitioner salary adjusted for cost of living is calculated by dividing each state’s NP salary by its regional price parity (RPP) as a multiple of 100.
 RPP measures differences in the cost of goods and services in a region compared to national prices.